All Episodes

 Well, give me an example.

-Well, let's stop let's start with your your approach from day one.
+Well, let's start with your approach from day one.

-When he took office, you said you you hoped his administration would fail.
+When you took office, you said you hoped his administration would fail.

-I knew you had that feeling because you have to be able to do that.
+I knew you had that feeling because you acted.

 Well, given what's happened, I think I've been vindicated.